sensible-hq/sensible-docs/readme-sync/v0/welcome/1500 - excel-quickstart.md

 Compile PDFs into one spreadsheet
 ----

 To combine multiple PDFs  into one multi-document spreadsheet, use the [Sensible API](https://docs.sensible.so/reference/get-excel-extraction).
-For the cleanest compiled results, configure your SenseML so that extracted fields are identically named across different document configs in the same document type.

 Next